 Earnings from STRA are considered taxable income in Australia.
 It's essential to understand your tax obligations:

-Creating an accurate and appealing online listing is not just essential for attracting guests and maintaining trust—it’s also a legal obligation under New South Wales regulations.
+Creating an accurate and appealing online listing is not just essential for attracting guests and maintaining trust—it’s also a legal obligation under NSW regulations.

 To market your short-term rental property legally and responsibly in NSW, you must comply with the following legislation and guidelines: